-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment Remove examples 1 through 5 in section 3.3. nuclear safety.
-8. 3.5 second sentence "Licensees shall review their impact on fatigue levels and safety."
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment during a work shift will raise expectations that this is considered permissible.
+Industry position is that napping is not permitted, as it negatively impacts on plant and personnel safety the licensees iii.
+Delete "or naps " on first bullet Page 4 guidance 7.
+3.3 Section 3.3 as written is overly prescriptive and is contradictory to section 3.0 " Retain first sentence up to "fatigue" and add "safety sensitive and broad populations" Remove examples 1 though 5 in section 3.3 Major This will lead to undue administrative burden requiring extensive changes to licensees governance without any benefit on nuclear safety 8.
+3.5 second sentence "Licensees shall review their impact on fatigue levels and safety.
 The sentence needs to focus on nuclear safety and security.
-Revise the second sentence to read, "impact on nuclear safety and security".
-Clarification 9.
+Revise the second sentence to read " impact on nuclear safety and security " Clarification 9.
 3.6 The section equates all worker fatigue to shift schedules which is rarely the case as worker fatigue is often linked to off work activities.
-This should be limited to significant events not all events.
-The schedule and hours worked are captured in Tempus for all employees.
-Recommend changing requirement to "when an act or omission by a worker has or may have caused or contributed to a significant event and worker fatigue is identified as a possible contributing factor, the licensee shall review and record the work schedule of workers directly involved for at least one week prior to the event."
-MAJOR Undue administrative burden with no benefit to safety.
-The suggested wording will adequately capture information required to prevent reoccurrence.
-10. 3.7 Current processes facilitate assessment (e.g., self-assessment process).
+This should be limited to significant events not all events The schedule and hours worked are captured in Tempus for all employees, Recommend changing requirement to "when an act or omission by a worker has or may have caused or contributed to a significant event and worker fatigue is identified as a possible contributing factor, the licensee shall review and record the work schedule of workers directly involved for at least one week prior to the event."
+Major Undue administrative burden with no benefit to safety .The suggested wording will adequately capture information required to prevent reoccurrence 10.
+3.7 Current processes facilitate assessment (e.g. self-assessment process).
 Licensees see no safety benefit to extending these assessments to a broader population.
-This should be limited to Suggest changing the first sentence to state, "Licensees shall conduct periodic assessments for safety sensitive positions to:" MAJOR Undue administrative burden with no benefit to nuclear safety.
+Suggest changing the first sentence to state "Licensees shall conduct periodic assessments for safety sensitive positions to:" Major Undue administrative burden with no benefit to nuclear safety